oxinabox/Kaldi-Notes/tidigits/train_eval.md

  * `num_iters` Number of iterations of training (default `40`)
  * `max_iter_inc`  Last iter to increase number of Gaussians on (default `30`)
  * `totgauss` Target number of Gaussians (detault `1000`)
- * careful=false
+ *  `careful` passed on to gmm-align-compiled.
+To quote its documention: "If true, do 'careful' alignment, which is better at detecting alignment failure (involves loop to start of decoding graph)." (default `false`)
-boost_silence=1.0 # Factor by which to boost silence likelihoods in alignment realign_iters="1 2 3 4 5 6 7 8 9 10 12 14 16 18 20 23 26 29 32 35 38";
+ * `boost_silence` Factor by which to boost silence likelihoods in alignment.
+(Default `1.0`)
+ *  `realign_iters` iterations in which to perform realignment (default `"1 2 3 4 5 6 7 8 9 10 12 14 16 18 20 23 26 29 32 35 38"`)
-config= # name of config file. stage=-4 power=0.25 # exponent to determine number of gaussians from occurrence counts norm_vars=false # deprecated, prefer --cmvn-opts "--norm-vars=false" cmvn_opts=  # can be used to add extra options to cmvn.
+ * `power`  exponent to determine number of gaussians from occurrence counts (detault `0.25`)
+ * `cmvn_opts`  options will be passed on to cmvn -- like scale_opts. (default `""`)
+ * `stage`: This is used to allow you to skip some steps, if the program crashed partway though.
+It is best to read the source of the script if you are going to mess with it. (default `-4`)

 #